Is your favorite restaurant standing up for immigrants?

 As if they didn't have enough on their plates to deal with.
 According to EPI, restaurant workers' median wage stands at $10 per hour, tips included—and hasn't budged, in inflation-adjusted terms, since 2000.
 For non-restaurant US workers, the median hourly wage is $18.
 That means the median restaurant worker makes 44 percent less than other workers.
 Benefits are also rare—just 14.4 percent of restaurant workers have employer-sponsored health insurance and 8.4 percent have pensions, vs. 48.7 percent and 41.8 percent, respectively, for other workers.

-As a result of these paltry wages, more than 40 percent of restaurant workers live below twice the poverty line—as a proxy for what it takes to make ends meet.
+As a result of these paltry wages, more than 40 percent of restaurant workers live below twice the poverty line—the income level necessary for a family to make ends meet.
 That's double the rate of non-restaurant workers.
 In other words, Trump is going after the most vulnerable subset of an extremely vulnerable group of workers.

 On Thursday of last week, activists organized a national Day Without Immigrants, a kind of general strike that included the closing of restaurants in Atlanta, Austin, Detroit, Philadelphia, Portland, San Francisco, Phoenix, Nashville, Albuquerque, Denton, Dallas, Fort Worth, and—most prominently— Washington, DC.
 My colleague Nathalie Baptiste reports that busy DC spots Busboys and Poets and Bad Saint shut their doors that day, as did all of the restaurants owned by prominent chef Jose Andrés, including Jaleo and Zaytinya.